 I will continue adding to this list when I find more books for kids about this important topic.

 Children’s Books About Pollution

 The Mess That We Made by Michelle Lord, illustrated by Julia Blattman

-Don’t miss this beautiful cumulative story about ocean pollution beginning by first showing us all the problems we’ve made polluting the ocean, then focuses on how we can clean up the mess.
+Don’t miss this beautiful cumulative story about ocean pollution beginning by first showing us all the problems we’ve made polluting the ocean, then focusing on how we can clean up the mess.
 Lyrical and rhythmic with vibrant, painty blue-hued illustrations, this will be a helpful addition to classrooms and home studies of the ocean and pollution.
-“But…we are the one who can save the day, reduce our waste at work and at play, recycle the plastic thrown away, to shrink the landfill without delay,…”
+“But…we are the ones who can save the day, reduce our waste at work and at play, recycle the plastic thrown away, to shrink the landfill without delay,…”

 Lobstah Gahden by Ali Brydon & EG Keller, illustrated by EG Keller

 Puns galore plus Boston accents give this playful book plenty of character along with its valuable message about pollution.
 Two lobsters compete with each other to have the best garden but both gardens are ruined by trash.
 Instead of competing, they help each other out with the clean-up.
 Then the write the sailer a letter — “enuf wit’ tha GAHBAGE!”
 Back matter pages share information on Lobstahs and Undah-watah Life as well as how you can help the ocean.

 Alba and the Ocean Cleanup by Lara Hawthorne